 On this day, Maharashtra's former chief minister Ashok Chavan inaugurated Air India's flight from Delhi to Nanded's Sri Guru Gobind Singh airport.
 Mr Chavan lauded importance of the service particularly for Sikhs worldwide to facilitate darshan at Hazoor Sahib.
-Air India's scheduled flight which takes off at 3.20 pm from Delhi arrives at Nanded airport just after 5 pm, returning to Delhi at 7.30 pm the same evening.
+Air India's scheduled flight which takes off at 3.20 pm from Delhi arrives at Nanded airport just after 5 pm, returning to Delhi at 7.30 pm.
 From 8 January 2019, Nanded will also be air linked with Chandigarh, Air India operating two flights a week.

-Nishaan's Issue IV/2008 was on 'The Guru Eternal : Nanded 2008', the editorial evocatively written by the venerable Dr Jaswant Singh Neki, the article also lavishly illustrated.
-To quote from the lead, "since time immemorial, religion and faith have been key drivers in the evolution of cities and their growth.
+Nishaan's Issue IV/2008 cover story was on 'The Guru Eternal: Nanded 2008', the editorial evocatively put together by the venerable Dr Jaswant Singh Neki, the article being lavishly illustrated.

+To quote from the lead, "since time immemorial,

+religion and faith have been key drivers in the evolution of cities and their growth.
 The Temple Mount in Jerusalem, Vatican City in Rome, Mecca and Medina in Saudi Arabia, Golden Temple at Amritsar and Balaji Temple Tirupati in South India are few examples of the flourishing cities whose development was driven by the presence of monuments of religious significance".
-And so too, Hazoor Sahib at Nanded.